LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 In the **my account** and **my reports folders**, users may create sub-folders to organize copies of existing dashboards.
 Each sub-folder can contain any number of saved dashboard.
 While any user with access to Report Builder may view sub folders and their content, managing sub-folders is only available to users with the permission to Customize Reports.

-**Creating** a folder under “my account” or “my reports” folders
+Creating a folder under “my account” or “my reports” folders

 1. Access Report Builder and navigate to one of the above mentioned folders
-2. Right-click an existing dashboard and from the drop-down menu, select “New” and then “Folder”
+2. Right-click an existing dashboard and from the drop-down menu, select “New” and then “folder”
 3. Once the name is chosen and submitted, the icon for the new folder will appear on screen

 ![](/img/Customization-user-guide1.png)

 Alternatively, a new folder can be created by copying an existing dashboard (right-click and “copy”), or by selecting the Save As menu option from within an opened dashboard.
 In both options, to the right of the folder selection-box, click on the create folder icon.

-**Deleting** and **renaming** an existing dashboard is also available via right-clicking the folder icon.
+Deleting and renaming an existing dashboard is also available via right-clicking the folder icon.

+{: .notice}
-**Important note:** When deleting a folder, its content is deleted as well, and cannot be recovered.
+When deleting a folder, its content is deleted as well, and cannot be recovered.

 **Feature Releases**